vogler/free-games-claimer/README.md

 Setup: `npm install && npx playwright install` (downloads {chromium, firefox, webkit} (742 MB) to cache in home ([doc](https://playwright.dev/docs/browsers#managing-browser-binaries))).

 Run `npm login` which opens a browser where you can login.
-When closing the browser, it writes a file `auth.json` containing cookies that should keep you logged in for some time.
+When closing the browser, it writes a file `auth.json` containing cookies that should keep you logged in for some time (`expires` in a month?).

 Then use `npm start` to run Chrome in headless mode to claim the current free game.
+If something goes wrong, try `npm start -- --debug` to investigate.

 ## log